nickvourd/Windows-Local-Privilege-Escalation-Cookbook/README.md

  Import-Module carbon
  ```

-Outcome:

-2) Set a new local variable for the username of the current user:
+2) Set a new local variable the current user's username:

 ```
 $user = $env:USERNAME